Aerrol-Kyle/appdev2-midterm-project/README.md

 ---

-## 🔥 Main Features of the Project

-1. Fetch all todos
-2. Fetch specific todo by using ID
-3. Create new todos
-4. Update a todo by ID
-5. Delete todo by ID

----

 ## ⚙️ How to Install and Run my Project

 1. Clone my Repository (If you already have git in your local machine, if not install first or use CMD)